 Finding An Internship

-Who: Students can seek an internship related to the wind energy field with any approved international company, either in the U.S. or abroad.
+Who: Students can seek an internship related to the renewable energy field with any approved international company, either in the U.S. or abroad.

 What: Finding an internship is an involved process.
 Before a student begins looking for an internship opportunity they should create or revise their current resume and compose a cover letter.
-TTU's Career Center provides resume building software, mock interviews, and resume reviews.
+TTU's Career Center provides mock interviews, cover letter advice and resume reviews.
 They are a great resource for strengthening your professional skills.

 When: Students must be in their junior/senior level wind classes to pursue an approved internship for class credit.
-It is highly recommended that a student begin looking for internships as soon as they start their junior level Wind Energy coursework.
+It is highly recommended that a student begin looking for internships as soon as they start their junior level renewable energy coursework.
 Most students choose to complete their internship over the summer.

 Where: Students have a wide selection of companies with whom they can seek an internship.
-Some recommended sources to begin your search are AWEA, company HR websites, and internet searches.
-Your instructors are another great resource as well as the NWI group on LinkedIn.
-If you don't have a LinkedIn profile, please create one as there are more than 800 different Wind Energy jobs and internships posted on LinkedIn.
+Some recommended sources to begin your search are CleanPower, company HR websites, and internet searches.
+Your instructors are another great resource as well as the Renewable Energy group on LinkedIn.
+If you don't have a LinkedIn profile, please create one as there are more than 800 different renewable energy jobs and internships posted on LinkedIn.

 Internship Search Checklist:

-- Create a resume and cover letter.
+Create a resume and cover letter.
 Your cover letter and resume should be retooled for each company.
-A great place to start is by using the Optimal Resume software offered to you by the Career Center.

-- Submit your offer letter to the instructor for WE 4000, Jeremy Overby for approval.
+Submit your offer letter to the instructor for RE 4000, Jeremy Overby for approval.
 Jeremy Overby will work with you to complete the Internship Approval form.
-Once approved, Jeremy Overby will contact your academic advisor to give you a permit to register for WE 4000, which is the Wind Energy Internship class.
+Once approved, Jeremy Overby will contact your academic advisor to give you a permit to register for RE 4000, which is the Renewable Energy Internship class.
 This class will need to be taken during the same time as your internship.

-- Once your permit to register for WE 4000 has been entered into the system, your advisor will contact you with instructions for registering for the course.
-WE 4000 is a true class so please be sure to work with student business services to insure your tuition for the class is paid.
+Once your permit to register for RE 4000 has been entered into the system, your advisor will contact you with instructions for registering for the course.
+RE 4000 is a true class so please be sure to work with student business services to insure your tuition for the class is paid.
 (200 hours of approved internship work = 3 credit hours of TTU coursework)